iliapopov17/NGS-Handbook/docs/index.md

 <img src="/images/ngs-handbook/metatag.png" width="25%" align="left">

 Welcome to handbook on NGS data analysis!
 Once this was the library of manuals I used in work.
 Then I decided to deploy a website to make it more convenient for me to use.
 The best part of it that now anyone can use it too!
-Please enjoy!
+Please enjoy!<br>

 ----------------------------------------------